alexmerk/methods-meetup/meetup_archive.md

 ## Archive of Mu Sigma meetups
 Note that the meetings are listed in the reversed order (from latest to earliest).
-Some protocols are missing due to the fact that we didn't write them regularly in the first few times.
+Some protocols are missing due to the fact that we didn't write them regularly in the early times.

 ### Summer break 2019-08-15 to 2019-10-13